leebuhrmann/splash/README.md

 # splash
-A practice HTML/CSS webpage.

-Made this to refamiliarize myself with HTML/CSS fundamentals.
+Made this to familiarize myself with HTML, CSS, and Javascript.